industry

 Book a dental practice demo.

 Hear Anna handle a new-patient intake call, a dental emergency triage, and an after-hours appointment booking.
-Call +1-656-333-8526 to talk to Anna now, or book a demo and we will walk through your Dentrix setup and HIPAA compliance review.
+Book a demo and we'll walk through your Dentrix setup and HIPAA compliance review.